p-kuen/bHUD/README.md

 <h4>Server Restrictions:</h4>
 You can also restrict some parts of bHUD <b>server-widely</b>.
 Just type into the server-console following commands:
 - bhud_restrict hovername true/false (allow/restrict usability of hovernames)
-- bhud_restrict minimap true/false (allow/restrict usabil of the minimap)
+- bhud_restrict minimap true/false (allow/restrict usability of the minimap)

 <h3>Fixes:</h3>